BreakawayConsulting/platform-sel4-docs/sel4-platform.md

   implementations of the same logical service to adapt to usage-specific trade-offs and ease compatibility between implementation of system services from different developers;
-* have an architecture that leverages seL4's strong isolation properties to support a near-minimal *trusted computing base* (TCB);
+* leverages seL4's strong isolation
+properties to support a near-minimal *trusted computing base* (TCB);
+* retain seL4's trademark performance for systems built with it;
 * be, in principle, amenable to formal analysis of system safety and security properties (although such analysis is beyond the initial scope).